KeithQuinn/Assignment_2020_Programming-for-Data-Analysis/README.md

 ### 2.1.4 Using the NumPy random for demonstration

-Having discussed the NumPy random package, a practical use namely the law of large numbers theorm was used for demonstration.
+Having discussed the NumPy random package, a practical use namely the law of large numbers theorem was used for demonstration.

 <br>